The 10 Best Outdoor HDTV Antennas in 2019

 Picking Up UHF and VHF Channels

 In the days of analog television, many TV stations broadcast on VHF.
-As OTA analog broadcasts ended in 2009, they moved to UHF.
+As OTA analog broadcasts ended in 2009, most of these stations moved to UHF.
 The picture is actually more complicated today as some digital broadcasters have moved from UHF back to VHF due to an FCC spectrum auction.

 The signal report you get from tvfool.com also provides information on which frequencies each station is broadcasting on, in order to help you determine whether your antenna should be UHF only, or dual UHF/VHF.